-The Kelso Museum of Near Eastern Archaeology has its roots in a program of archaeological field work in the Near East that began in 1924 focusing on the Lands of the Bible: modern day Israel, West Bank, and Jordan.
-Its exhibits highlight daily life in ancient times including landscape and settlement patterns; domestic and communal architecture; agriculture and food preparation; technologies, crafts, and stylistic traditions; trade; religious observance; as well as memory and writing systems and practices.
+The Kelso Museum of Near Eastern Archaeology traces its origins to a program of archaeological fieldwork in the Near East that began in 1924 and focused on the Southern Levant: modern-day Israel, the West Bank, and Jordan.
+Its exhibits highlight daily life in ancient times, including landscape and settlement patterns; domestic and communal architecture; agriculture and food preparation; technologies, crafts, and stylistic traditions; trade; religious observance; and memory, writing systems, and practices.
+In addition to offering tours and resources for scholars, teachers, and students, the Museum invites leading archaeologists to Pittsburgh to deliver free public lectures on a range of topics.

 Watch this 360' video to learn more about the Museum.